hwuethrich/bamboo-github-build-status/README.md

-# Bamboo build results for Github
+# Bamboo build status for Github

 I quickly put this plugin together so the result of each build in Bamboo is pushed to Github using their commit status API.